Skip to main content

 The two most common fixed-rate mortgages are 15-year and 30-year mortgages.

-The 15-year Fixed-Rate Mortgage
+The 15-Year Fixed-Rate Mortgage

-With a 15-year fixed-rate mortgage, your interest rate will be lower than on a longer-term loan, and you’ll pay less total interest over the life of the loan.
+With a 15-year fixed-rate mortgage, your interest rate will be lower than on a longer-term loan, meaning you’ll pay less total interest over the life of the loan.
 More importantly, you’ll build equity and pay off the loan way faster.

-The 30-year Fixed-Rate Mortgage
+The 30-Year Fixed-Rate Mortgage

 These are the most common loan types because, when compared to a shorter term (like a 15-year mortgage), they allow you to have a lower monthly payment on the same loan amount.
 You’ll be able to afford more house, as the saying goes.